manasa-arun/python/content/en/Tips/Reading-from-a-file-line-by-line.md

 ```
 with open('test.txt') as f:
     Contents = f.readlines()
-# you may also want to remove whitespace characters like `\n` at the end of each line
+# we may also want to remove whitespaces like `\n` at the end of each line
 li = [x.strip() for x in Contents]
 print(li)